techservicesillinois/ticket-assister/CONTRIBUTING.md

 3. Choose "Load unpacked"

-4. Select the `build` folder
+4. Select the `build` folder within this project's directory

-Now, you can test the extension by clicking on it to view the pages, and by navigating to applicable sites and seeing the content scripts ran.
+Now, you can test the extension by clicking on the extension bubble to view the pages and by navigating to applicable sites where the content scripts are ran.

-Note that if you have a development build, the URL on which the rules are ran is different.
-View the service worker logs (choose "Inspect views: service worker" at [chrome://extensions](chrome://extensions)) to check which URL is the `BASE_URL` from which content scripts are set to run on.
+Note that the URL on which the rules are ran depends on the build target, namely, a production build will run on pages different than a developement build.
+View the service worker logs (choose "Inspect views: service worker" at chrome://extensions) to check which URL is the `BASE_URL` from which content scripts are set to run on.

-Note that after making any changes, you will need to rebuild the project *and* click the refresh icon at [chrome://extensions](chrome://extensions) for changes to be processed.
+Note that after making any changes, you will need to rebuild the project *and* click the refresh icon at chrome://extensions for changes to be processed.

 ## Contributing code